 The next stanzas move back out into the river.
 Wain depicts the “big ships” that glide “under the high statue” of Liberty.
 These “big ships” and how they “glide” through the water likely do not relate to the immigrant experience.
 They seem grand and lavish in a way that’s antithetical to the struggle of those with the bridge on their shoulders.

-The last three stanzas make use of alliteration, anaphora and caesura as the speaker directs his words at the “citizens” of America.
+The last three stanzas make use of alliteration, anaphora, and caesura as the speaker directs his words at the “citizens” of America.
 He tells him, sarcastically, that they should “Dream on” in amongst the corrupt profit motives and powerful elites of the country.
 He brings up the ideal image of America as “the healer” and protector of the needy in a flippant and disingenuous way.
-America is powered on those who travel to it from Europe.
+America is powered by those who travel to it from Europe.

 He tells the immigrants from “the narrow cities” of Europe to “Dream” but then juxtaposes that directive with an image of the ship laded with “prayers and bundles”.
 These people were, and still are, poor.
 For the vast majority of them, their dreams have gotten them nowhere.